connectedwebproject/wordpress/README.md

-# wordpress
+# connectedwebproject/wordpress
-Connected Web plugin for Wordpress
+A WordPress plugin to provide Connected Web feed for your blog.

+For more information on Connected Web: [https://connectedweb.org/it/docs/v1.1/](https://connectedweb.org/it/docs/v1.1/)